-Keep reading to learn more about RMA numbers, forms, and best practices.
+Keep reading to learn more about the RMA meaning, RMA numbers, forms, and best practices.

 RMA Meaning and What Does RMA Stand for?

 RMA stands for return merchandise authorization.
 It's the first part of the process of returning a product to a business to receive a refund, replacement, or repair.
 In this step, the business and customer discuss the problem and the business determines the validity of the issue.

 RMAs play an important role in the reverse order fulfillment cycle (see order fulfillment meaning).
 They allow the business to understand the customer's problem with the product and agree on the next best steps.
 It also gives the warehouse a heads up that products will be coming back and has an impact on warehouse organization.